azriel91/ops_ux/src/path_handling.md

 </div>
 </details>

+## API Implications

+* Any possible failing functions must return `Result`.
+* So, the return type of consumer-implemented functions must be type parameterized.
+* `choochoo` constrains users to provide [`srcerr:SourceError<E>`](https://github.com/azriel91/srcerr), which forces consumers to have:
+    - Strongly typed error codes.
+    - Provide the error information that [`codespan`](https://github.com/brendanzab/codespan) can consume.

 ## Importance

-Arguably the most important dimension for robustness -- ensuring that a system is not left in an unrecoverable state.
+Arguably the most important dimension for robustness &ndash; ensuring that a system is not left in an unrecoverable state.